Datagrid, a Procore Company

 Connector

-Connect GitHub with Datagrid to turn repository activity into structured datasets for reporting and workflows.
+Connect GitHub with Datagrid to import repository activity into structured datasets for reporting and automated workflows across your organization.

 On this page